NBFC and MFI in India: Chakravarty Committee

-During Planning Era, Reserve Bank of India tried best to 'Manage Money's and evolve 'Sound Monetary' system but no much appreciable success in realising social objectives of monetary policy of the country.
+During Planning Era, Reserve Bank of India tried best to 'Manage Money's and evolve 'Sound Monetary' system but not much appreciable success in realizing social objectives of monetary policy of the country.

 In December 1982, Dr Manmohan Singh, Governor of RBI appointed committee under the Chairmanship of 'Prof. Sukhamoy Chakravarty' to review functioning of monetary system in India.

 Committee recommended assessment of links among the Banking Sector, the Non-Banking Financial Institutions and the Un-organised sector to evaluate various instruments of Monetary and Credit policy in terms of their impact on the Credit System and the Economy.

 During this time, the number of NBFCs grew from 7,000 in 1981 to around 30,000 in 1992.

 Types of NBFCs in India

 Different types of NBFCs are as follows:

 Investment and Credit Company (ICC)

 Merging three categories of NBFCs viz asset finance companies (AFC), Loan companies (LC), Investment companies (IC) into a new category called NBFC - ICC.